AndrewMathas/WebQuiz/README.rst

  - documentation
  - rudimentary tests

-WebQuizTeX_ relies on having the following programs installed: LaTeX_, TeX4ht_, (available with most LaTeX_ distributions such as TeXLive_), and Python3_.
+WebQuiz_ relies on having the following programs installed: LaTeX_, TeX4ht_, (available with most LaTeX_ distributions such as TeXLive_), and Python3_.
 To use the development version, particularly, for building the manual and uploading to ctan_, you will also need mogrify_, sass_, uglifyjs_ and webkit2png_ (and ctanupload_ and rst2man_).

-This README file explains how the different components of the development version of WebQuizTeX_ are organised.
+This README file explains how the different components of the development version of WebQuiz_ are organised.

 Installing the development version
 ----------------------------------

-First clone or download the `WebQuizTeX github repository`_.
+First clone or download the `WebQuiz github repository`_.
 On a unix-like system, such as linux or macosx, to set up links for the latex and web files for the development version run::